MicrosoftDocs/customer-insights/ci-docs/data/data-unification-match-tables.md

 > - Choose the table that has several attributes in common with other tables (for example, name, phone number, or email address) as the primary table.
 > - Tables can only match against other tables that are higher in priority.
 So Table2 can only match against Table1, and Table3 can match against Table2 *or* Table1.

-1. On the **Matching conditions** page, use the move up and down arrows to move the tables in the order you want, or drag and drop them.
+1. On the **Matching rules** page, use the move up and down arrows to move the tables in the order you want, or drag and drop them.
 For example, select **eCommerceContacts** as the primary table and **loyCustomer** as the second table.

 1. To have every record in the table as a unique customer regardless if a match is found, select **Include all records**.
 Any records in this table that don't match to records in any other table are included in the unified profile.
 Records that don't have a match are called singletons.